(as of June 24, 2021)

 (5) Seasonal Fluctuations

-Trends in the demand for games fluctuate substantially throughout the year.
-As the market experiences peak demand from the Christmas season until New Year's Day, the first quarter of the year tends to be relatively quiet.
-Accordingly, there is a risk that business performance may substantially fluctuate from quarter to quarter.
+The market experiences peak demand from the Christmas season through the New Year's holiday.
+Accordingly, trends in the demand for games fluctuate substantially throughout the year and there is a risk that business performance may substantially fluctuate from quarter to quarter.

 (6) Trends in Home Video Game Console Adoption

 (7) License Agreements with Console Manufacturers

-Accordingly, we have licenses for manufacturing and distributing game software from Sony Interactive Entertainment Inc., Nintendo Co., Ltd. and the Microsoft Corporation, who are also our competitors.
+Accordingly, we have licenses for manufacturing and distributing game software from Sony Interactive Entertainment Inc., Nintendo Co., Ltd., and the Microsoft Corporation in the United States, who are also our competitors.
 However, there is a risk that amendments to the licensing agreements and new terms and conditions of the agreements may have an adverse effect on our future development strategies, business performance and financial condition.

 (8) The Home Video Game Platform Cycle